akumar1246/PHP-2550-Project/README.md

 This folder includes sources that we have used to investigate the topic of Campylobacter jejuni, sources that we have used in our literature review, as well as sources we have consulted to understand the potential limitations of our project.

-# ExploratoryDataAnalysis.Rmd
+# Packages

-This file contains the final version of our initial exploratory data analysis.
+This folder includes any packages that will be needed to run our syntax that are not currently available on the CRAN repository.